reactjs/react.dev/src/content/community/translations.md

 ## How to contribute {/*how-to-contribute*/}

 You can contribute to the translation efforts!

 The community conducts the translation work for the React docs on each language-specific fork of react.dev.
 Typical translation work involves directly translating a Markdown file and creating a pull request.
-Visit the GitHub repository for your language, and follow the instructions there or contact one of the maintainers.
+Click the "contribute" link above to the GitHub repository for your language, and follow the instructions there to help with the translation effort.

 If you want to start a new translation for your language, visit: [translations.react.dev](https://github.com/reactjs/translations.react.dev)